flowithflo/flowithflo.github.io/index.md

 ---

 To optimal our lymphatic function and improve our immune response.
-The entrée to promote our mind. body. and soul. to reconnect with our incredible inner being.
+<br> The entrée to promote our mind. body. and soul. to reconnect with our incredible inner being.
-The believe of self-care is one of the love languages in the physical form of loving yourself, even if it begins with a small-er step!
+<br> The believe of self-care is one of the love languages in the physical form of loving yourself, even if it begins with a small-er step!

 **NICE TO HAVE YOU HERE!**
 <br>